1Password/scim-examples/README.md

 ## Choosing a deployment method

 The choice of deployment method depends on your available or preferred cloud service provider or infrastructure, as well as the platform and tooling that you use or prefer.

+> [!NOTE]
-All deployment examples are based on the same container image for 1Password SCIM Bridge that is pulled from Docker Hub.
+> All deployment examples pull the same public [`1password/scim`](https://hub.docker.com/r/1password/scim) container image from Docker Hub.

 Here are some additional details to help you make an informed choice:

-### Marketplace app deployments

-For a guided deployment of 1Password SCIM Bridge that connects to your 1Password account to automatically generate and load credentials from 1Password, choose a marketplace app.
-These are off-the-shelf deployments that are not customizable, require creating a public DNS record, and have strict networking requirements.

-We publish these apps to [DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/1password-scim-bridge) and [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/agilebits-public/op-scim-bridge).

 ### Containers as a Service deployments

 Many cloud service providers offer **Containers as a Service** (or **Platform as a Service**) deployment platforms.
+Compared to other platforms, these solutions offer:

+- DNS and TLS certificate management out-of-the-box
+- speedier deployment
-These solutions include DNS and TLS certificate management out-of-the-box for a speedier deployment with a much lower expected cost and burden of maintenance.
+- lower expected cost and burden of maintenance

 These examples are suitable for use in a production environment, include common configuration options, and can be used as a base for your own custom deployment.

 We include examples for Azure Container Apps, Google Cloud Run, and DigitalOcean App Platform.

+### Marketplace app deployments

+For a guided deployment of 1Password SCIM Bridge that connects to your 1Password account to automatically generate and load credentials from 1Password, choose a marketplace app.
+These are off-the-shelf deployments that may be a suitable choice, but:

+- are not customizable
+- require creating a public DNS record
+- have strict networking requirements

+We publish these apps to [DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/1password-scim-bridge) and [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/agilebits-public/op-scim-bridge).

 ### Beta deployments